Regularity theory and Green's function for elliptic equations with lower order terms in unbounded domains: Introduction

 \vvv

-{\bf Acknowldegements.} We would like to thank Giorgos Sakellaris for making his paper available to us and for helpful discussions.
+{\bf Acknowldegements.} We would like to thank Georgios Sakellaris for making his paper available to us and for helpful discussions.
 We are also grateful to him for spotting a gap in our previous proof of \eqref{eq:Green-symmetry}.
+We would also like to thank the anonymous referee for their careful reading and their suggestions, which have contributed to improve the readability of the paper.